Wolfsbane (character): Age of Apocalypse

 In the alternate timeline of the 1995–1996 "Age of Apocalypse" storyline, Wolfsbane finds herself stuck in her lupine form and is a companion of Dark Beast.
 When this reality was revisited ten years later in X-Men: Age of Apocalypse (May–June 2005), Wolfsbane has been rescued and has begun to rediscover her humanity.
 She is now capable of shifting into her hybrid form but is still very feral in her mindset.

 Age of X

 In the alternate reality seen in the 2011 "Age of X" storyline, Wolfsbane is briefly sheltered from the government by the Fantastic Four, but her presence is betrayed by the Invisible Woman after she accidentally attacks Franklin Richards, resulting in all of the team but Invisible Woman being arrested.

 Days of Future Past

 An alternate future version of Wolfsbane from the timeline originated by the 1981 "Days of Future Past" storyline appears in Excalibur #94 (February 1996).
-She spends much of her time viewing recorded images of death and destruction.
 She, along with a few surviving friends, participates in a raid on a Black Air facility.

 Mutant X

 In the alternate reality of the 1998–2001 series Mutant X, Wolfsbane works alongside many of her New Mutant counterparts, making a living as thieves, living in the sewers and calling themselves "Marauders."
-She and her friends barely survive a mission in which they steal container that, unbeknownst to them, contains Dracula.